RM-Sharma999/Email-Spam-Classifier/README.md

 ---

 ## Dataset Overview
-The dataset, obtained from the [RiverML](https://riverml.xyz/latest/api/datasets/trec07p/) repository, contains over 75,000 labeled text messages classified as either ham or spam.
+The dataset, obtained from the [RiverML](https://riverml.xyz/0.19.0/api/datasets/TREC07/) repository, contains over 75,000 labeled emails classified as either ham or spam.
 Although there is a slight class imbalance—approximately 61% ham and 39% spam—the distribution remains well within acceptable limits.

 Understanding this distribution is essential for evaluating real-world model performance.
 Therefore, confusion matrices and precision-based metrics are prioritized to ensure reliable and effective spam detection.